 |

-This, then, explains why so many
+This price, then, explains why so

-because they fear the price they will
+because they fear what they will have to pay in order

-But somewhere, deep in their
+Thus, deep in their

 hearts, they cling to the sweet taste of their own rage with a secret,